yyang768osu/al-folio/_posts/2021-04-03-enforcing-lipschitz-constant-in-neural-network.md

 Based on last section, $$\sqrt{\|\tilde{v}^{(k)}\|}$$ yields an estimate of the dominant singular value of $$M$$, which is the Lipschitz constant of the linear operator $$g$$.
 In PyTorch, step 1 can be calculated using [torch.atuograd.grad](https://pytorch.org/docs/stable/autograd.html#torch.autograd.grad).

-It should not be surprising that the above iteration procedure converges to maximum singular value of $$W$$ -- it is simply the gradient ascent with Equation (1) as the optimization objective.
+It should not be surprising that the above iteration procedure converges to maximum singular value of $$W$$ -- it is simply the gradient ascent with Equation \eqref{eq:lipconst} as the optimization objective.

 ## Enforce Lipschitz constant $$c$$ during training